 Estimation of the quantitative and qualitative impact of your project on direct and indirect employment and training in European economy and society new investments in Europe.

+Give exact figures on the number of direct jobs that will be created.

+Describe the different kind of positions that will be generated, operational/finance/etc

+Specify if there will be specific trainings that will take place for the employments.

+If there are follow-up investments that will result due to the project, specify them here

 Environmental protection and energy dependence